Tornadoes of 2011: February 24 (United States)

-February 27–28
+February 27–28 (United States)

 Another severe weather event developed on February 27 and continued into February 28 across the Midwest and South.
 While a large portion of the damage was due to damaging straight-line winds, at least 35 tornadoes were reported across several states.
 The most destructive tornado was in Franklin County, Tennessee on the afternoon of February 28 where one person was killed by an EF2 tornado.
-It was the first killer tornado of 2011.
+It was the first fatal tornado of 2011.
 Another strong tornado, rated EF3, resulted in houses destroyed near Eminence, Kentucky.
 Concentrated tornado activity also occurred in parts of Missouri and Illinois with 22 tornadoes in the region, some as strong as EF2, related to a series of squall lines with many embedded tornadoes.
 None of those tornadoes resulted in any fatalities.
 Overall damages from this system amounted to $12,800,000.

 March

-There were 95 tornadoes reported in the US in March, of which 75 were confirmed.

-March 5–6
+March 5–6 (United States)

 One confirmed EF0 tornado hit the town of Crowley, Louisiana.
 Another reportedly hit Greene County, Mississippi on March 5.
 It formed in a squall line, which hit portions of Mississippi, Alabama, and Louisiana.
-A deadly EF2 tornado struck Rayne, Louisiana early that afternoon, killing a mother while she protected her daughter.
-At least 12 others were injured.
+A deadly EF2 tornado struck Rayne, Louisiana early that afternoon, killing a mother while she protected her daughter. about 12 others were injured.
 Initial assessments indicate that 62 homes were destroyed and 50 more damaged.
 Two EF0 tornadoes were also confirmed in eastern North Carolina.

-March 8–9
+March 8–9 (United States)

-Several tornadoes touched down once again on March 8 into March 9 from North Texas eastward to the Florida Panhandle, with Louisiana hardest hit.
-The most destructive tornadoes, rated EF2, touched down just north of New Orleans in St. Tammany Parish.
+Several tornadoes formed on March 8 into March 9 from North Texas eastward to the Florida Panhandle, with Louisiana hardest hit.
+The most destructive tornadoes, rated EF2, began just north of New Orleans in St. Tammany Parish.

-March 21–23
+March 21–23 (United States)

-A tornado developed in the afternoon of March 21 near Maxwell, California, and it crossed Interstate 5, but however caused no known damage, as it was on the ground for only a few minutes.
+A tornado developed in the afternoon of March 21 near Maxwell, California, and crossed I-5.
+It caused no known damage and was on the ground for only a few minutes.
 The same system produced more severe weather ahead of a dry line across eastern Nebraska, where tornadoes were reported northeast of Omaha.
 Later, a cluster of supercells began producing tornadoes in south-central Iowa, where a tornado was reported in Greenfield, Iowa, and at least 2 tornadoes were reported near Winterset, Iowa.
-Several funnel clouds were reported in Des Moines, where there was a possible touchdown.
+Several funnel clouds were reported in Des Moines.
 These funnels were associated with the storm that produced the first tornado to hit Greenfield and Winterset.

-On March 23, more tornadoes and severe weather developed with the most significant tornadoes touching down in East Tennessee where significant damage was reported.
+On March 23, more tornadoes and severe weather developed with the most significant tornadoes occurring in East Tennessee where significant damage was reported.
 Near Greenback in Blount County, an EF3 tornado was confirmed with severe damage in the area.
-Another notable tornado touched down in southwestern Pennsylvania, most notably in Hempfield Township, Pennsylvania.
+Another notable tornado was recorded in southwestern Pennsylvania, most notably in Hempfield Township, Pennsylvania.
 It was rated EF2.